ldecaro/cdk-fargate-bg/README.md

 #Remove all stacks including CodeDeployBootstrap
 npx cdk destroy "**"  # Includes the microservice deployments by the pipeline
 ```
+If, for some reason, the destroy fails, just wait for it to finish and try again.

 - Delete the repository:

 ```